13-Jun-1964 – Polytechnic Marathon – 2:13:55 – Walsh Kangaroo Racing Shoes

 The shoes:

 I had initially struggled to even find clear photographs of Heatley from the day of the 1964 Polytechnic Marathon to see the racing flats he wore.
-Thankfully, my searches paid off and eventually I was able to come across the images here, and in the archives of the University of Westminster I found yet another angle of the shoes which you can see here.
+Thankfully, my searches paid off and eventually I was able to come across images of the race from Ron Hill’s autobiography, from the archives of the University of Westminster, and a contemporary issue of Athletics Weekly.

-They had distinctive stripes, with one down the front of the shoe and two spaced some distance apart on the midfoot complete with one final stripe rising diagonally to the back.
-They did not initially resemble any of the major brands at the time, except one.
-The Spartan_Harriers page on Instagram was of enormous help, suggesting that the shoes were by English manufacturer Gola.
-They were more known for their football boots during this era, but dabbled in other types of athletic footwear.
+Heatley’s shoes had distinctive stripes, with one down the front of the shoe and two spaced some distance apart on the midfoot complete with one final stripe rising diagonally to the back.
+They did not closely resemble any of the major brands at the time.

-I had previously thought that Heatley wore modified Adidas 9.9 track spikes, which he had bought several of for shorter distance races.
-As they started wearing down, he would eventually take them to a local cobbler who replaced the sole, put on new rubber and added extra cushion.
-Interestingly, Adidas released in limited numbers a version of the 1956 Melbourne track spike, from which the 9.9 was developed, in similar form in 2003.
+Confusing matters further was that Heatley had until that race worn modified Adidas 9.9 track spikes for distance races.
+As they started wearing down through racing in shorter distances, he would take them to a local cobbler who replaced the sole, put on new rubber and added extra cushion.
+Interestingly, in 2003 Adidas released limited numbers of a similarly modified version of the 1956 Melbourne track spike, from which the 9.9 track spike was developed.

 References: